-Lending minus repayments (sometimes referred to as net lending) covers loans made and equities purchased by government units whose funds come entirely from government minus government receipts from the repayment of these loans, equities sold (for example, privatisation) or equity capital refunded to government.
-Lending minus repayments only include transactions undertaken for public policy purposes rather than for the management of government liquidity or the earning of a return, and excludes amounts classified as pure capital expenditure.
+Lending minus repayments (sometimes referred to as net lending) covers loans made and equities purchased by government units whose funds come entirely from government, minus government receipts from the repayment of these loans, equities sold (for example, privatisation) or equity capital refunded to government.
+Lending minus repayments only includes transactions for public policy purposes and not for managing government liquidity or earning a return, and excludes amounts classified as pure capital expenditure.